 - radiation survey meters

-Codes of practice will require persons or organisations that manage or control radiation sources to ensure that equipment used to measure radiation remains accurate and is calibrated at specified frequencies.
+The codes of practice issued under the Radiation Safety Act 2016 require persons or organisations that manage or control radiation sources to ensure that equipment used to measure radiation remains accurate and is calibrated at specified frequencies.

 Personal dosimetry services

 Personal dosimetry services measure the occupational radiation dose absorbed by people who are exposed to ionising radiation in the course of their work.